10 Most Valuable Franklin Half Dollars

 Identify and Value Your Coins

-If you own a coin and want to know its value, the Coin ID Scanner app is the perfect tool for you.
+If you own a Ben Franklin silver half dollar and want to know its value, the Coin ID Scanner app is the perfect tool for you.
 This app makes it possible for users to scan coins instantly for identification and pricing.